Best Queen Size Mattresses of 2023

 - Best Mattress Under $500 – Zinus Green Tea

-- Best Mattress for Back Pain – Purple
+- Best Mattress for Side Sleepers – Purple

 Each bed on our list has been tested in our lab.
 At Mattress Advisor, we conduct a multi-point analysis when putting together our Mattress Advisor score.
 We consider factors such as customer reviews, social consciousness, and environmental responsibility.

 We perform a 6-point testing procedure and 8-point evaluation in our Mattress Lab, testing criteria such as pressure relief, cooling ability, and motion isolation.
 Then we take all of this information and come up with a score that represents how well we think this mattress can support a good night’s sleep.

 Best Mattress for Couples

 - Side sleepers